Skip to content

 The Impact of Social Media on Artistic Choices

-Social media has changed how artists create and share minimalist oil paintings.
+Social media has changed minimalist oil painting.
 Platforms like Instagram favor bold, simple images.
 This has led to more high-contrast, graphic compositions.
 Artists often create series of related works for consistent posting.
 Color choices are influenced by what looks good on screens.
 Some artists design works specifically for social media impact.
-This trend challenges the traditional viewing of art in galleries.
+This trend is changing how we view and create art.

 • More use of bright, eye-catching colors

-• Simplified forms that translate well to small screens
+• Simplified forms that look good on small screens

 • Series of paintings with a cohesive look for social media feeds